keesiemeijer/wp-local-version/README.md

 **Note**: Don't use this script for production sites.

 ## PHP compatibility
-Not all errors can be fixed (by a script) for the earlier WP versions on newer PHP environments.
-You have to pay attention what version of PHP is used with the WP version you install.
+Not all errors can be fixed (by a script) for the earlier WP versions (on newer PHP environments).
 Here's an overview of what PHP versions you can use to install WordPress successfully with this script.

 * WordPress < 4.7 needs PHP 7.0.3 or lower (or you get a warning)(Will be fixed in WP)
-* WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error)(missing MySQL extension)
+* WordPress < 3.9 needs PHP 5.3 or lower (or you get a fatal error - missing MySQL extension)

 If you don't want this script to fix PHP errors set the `REMOVE_ERRORS` [variable](#variables) in this script to false.